MultiPhishGuard: An Explainable and Adaptive Multi-Agent LLM System for Phishing Email Detection: Discussion

 \subsection{Ethical Considerations}

-Ethical considerations are paramount in our research on phishing detection.
-First, we ensure all email data used in our experiments is anonymized and handled in accordance with privacy regulations, so that no personally identifiable information is disclosed or misused.
-Furthermore, since our work involves generating explanations for phishing classifications, it is crucial that we do not inadvertently expose sensitive decision-making processes that could be exploited by malicious actors.
-Our evaluation of explainability is conducted with careful attention to minimizing risks while maximizing transparency, ensuring that the model's outputs remain secure and do not provide actionable guidance for circumventing detection.
+We address several ethical and safety considerations in the design and evaluation of our system.
+All email data is anonymized and handled in accordance with privacy regulations to prevent disclosure of personally identifiable information.
+We also ensure that generated explanations do not expose sensitive decision-making processes or provide actionable guidance for evading detection.

-Additionally, to further validate our model's robustness beyond real-world email detection, we employed the adversarial agent to generate a set of both phishing and legitimate emails using GPT-4o, reflecting the growing misuse of LLMs for creating malicious content.
-Strict ethical guidelines governed this process; all generated emails were produced in a secure, controlled environment to ensure that no harmful content was released or disseminated, and they were used solely for testing and improving our detection system.
-Moreover, we will not release any of the generated emails, whether phishing or legitimate, to protect against potential misuse.
+To evaluate robustness, we use an adversarial agent to generate both phishing and legitimate email variants using GPT-4o, reflecting the potential misuse of LLMs for malicious content.
+These emails are created in a secure, controlled environment, used solely for internal testing, and are not released to prevent misuse.

-Moreover, a significant challenge in deploying LLMs is the risk of hallucination---where the model generates information that sounds plausible but is factually incorrect or fabricated.
-To address this issue, we explicitly instruct the text, URL, and metadata agents to operate strictly within their respective modalities, thereby preventing them from drawing conclusions based on information outside their designated scope.
-Additionally, the explanation simplifier agent is directed to ground its output exclusively in the reasoning provided by the text, URL, and metadata agents.
-Its prompt is carefully crafted to prioritize factual consistency and discourage the generation of unsupported claims.
-Through a combination of prompt engineering, output constraints, and post-hoc validation, we mitigate the risk of hallucinated content and ensure that the system's responses remain accurate, trustworthy, and anchored in genuine detection evidence.
+We further address the risk of LLM hallucination by constraining agents to operate within their respective modalities and requiring the explanation simplifier to ground outputs in agent-provided reasoning.
+Combined with prompt design and output constraints, this reduces unsupported claims and helps ensure accurate, trustworthy outputs.